majd1239/Opinions-Scrapper/README.md

 ![Screenshot](imgs/latency.png)

 #### Average throughput is 6.4 req/s for 10 concurrent users calling the endpoint with an average response time of 1.5s.
-This
-#### is with a 4 Core machine running 4 sanic workers.
+#### Tests are run on a 4 Core machine running 4 sanic workers.
 It scales horizantally nicely with a 1.5x factor.

 ![Screenshot](imgs/concurrency.png)